SlawoStr/Neuroevolution/README.md

 Mutation Algorithms:

-- Add random value
+- Add random value to weight
-- Generate new value
+- Generate new weight value
-- Change sign
+- Change weight sign
-- Scale value
+- Scale weight by a value